Today I am excited to share a beautiful restoration of this American Colonial style home. Who doesn’t like to see an old home brought back to life?

 Living Room Before

 I love the transformation in this room.
 Do you see all of that woodwork?!
 Now imagine taking a heat gun and scraper to every part of those doors baseboards & mantle…NUTS!
-This house has so much love (and sweat) put into it.

-Jon methodically worked his way around the house restoring the original woodwork.
 He used a heat gun to remove most of the paint on the baseboards and fireplace mantle and it worked really well.

 Living Room After